markvl/www.vlent.nl/content/weblog/2012/ploneconf/20121010-1645-lightning-talks.md

 # Érico Andrei on behalf of Plone.Gov.Br

-Énrico is selling Brasília as the location for the Plone conference in October 2013.
+Érico is selling Brasília as the location for the Plone conference in October 2013.